 Congratulations on becoming spam free!
-Spam Experts is quite easy to use and requires very little configuration needed to get started -- The default setting have been optimized for the best filtering performance.
-This article will help you to get the most out of your SpamExperts subscription.
+Spam Experts is quite easy to use and requires very little configuration needed to get started -- The default settings have been optimized for the best filtering performance.
+This article will help you get the most out of your SpamExperts subscription.

 - 1 Logging into the SpamExperts Control Panel

 - 2 Automatic Discovery and Quarantine Reports (Domain Admin)

 - 7 How to Manage Spam Quarantine List

 - 8 Spam Reporting Plugins for Email Clients